open/close all folders

 - The Medic: Was actually a medical student at the Colony University, so she pulls double-duty fixing Domon as well as the Gundam.

-- Ms. Fanservice: Like Domon, there are lingering camera shots when she dons the Trace suit.
+- Ms. Fanservice: Her regular outfit boldly flaunts her legs.
+And like Domon, there are lingering camera shots when she dons the Trace suit.

 - She's Got Legs: She wears a short skirt and her Trace suit has very tall "boots".

 - Sins of Our Fathers: She feels as though her father's crimes have stained her too and leaves Domon after his victory because she thinks her presence would be a constant reminder of the injustice done to his family.
 Ultimately subverted, because Domon doesn't blame her at all.

 - Spanner in the Works: If she hadn't borrowed Rising Gundam, Wong's scheme to kill off Domon and install Allenby as the Devil Gundam's pilot could well have succeeded.

 - 10-Minute Retirement: Just before the match with Schwarz Bruder, Domon tells her that she's unfit to be on his crew, and she takes him at his word.

 - Tsundere: Domon is a Jerk with a Heart of Gold bordering on Type A tsundere.
-His partner is a Type B Tsundere, almost all sweetness and light unless she's dealing with him.
+Rain is a Type B Tsundere, almost all sweetness and light unless she's dealing with him.

 - Tomboy and Girly Girl: Girly girl to Allenby's tomboy.